 - Preserve the fingerprint sensor and any under-display components; some are tied to the original screen.

-- Compare the repair quote to your phone's current value — on older or budget models the repair can cost more than the phone is worth.
+- Compare the repair quote to your phone's current value.
+On older or budget models the repair can cost more than the phone is worth.

 - If the math doesn't work, a cracked-but-working phone still has trade-in value toward your next one.